 Benefits provided for fee remission for an eligible employee are not subject to income taxation for the employee.

-Qualifying dependents (spouse, domestic partner, son, daughter, stepson, stepdaughter, and children of domestic partner) of eligible employees receive fee remission benefits for bachelors and masters level courses taken at Wright State University, with no limit on the number of courses per quarter.
+Qualifying dependents (spouse, son, daughter, stepson,and stepdaughter) of eligible employees receive fee remission benefits for bachelors and masters level courses taken at Wright State University, with no limit on the number of courses per quarter.
 Qualifying dependents pay an amount equal to 20 percent of the current undergraduate fee for courses taken with fee remission benefits.
 Tuition and fees waived for undergraduate courses for qualifying dependents are not considered taxable income to the employee.
 Federal tax laws require that the tuition and fees waived for qualifying dependents for graduate courses be considered taxable income to the employee.
 This fee remission amount is included as part of the employee’s gross taxable income for W-2 purposes.
 In addition, fee remission plan benefits for all undergraduate course work are subject to federal income taxation for all registered domestic partners and their tax dependent children unless the employee has filed a “certification of tax-qualified dependents” with Human Resources certifying the recipient of the fee remission as an Internal Revenue Code defined tax dependent.

 Supervisors are encouraged to consider granting release time for employees to attend credit hour courses during working hours, particularly when: the course is a degree requirement and is not offered at another time; the course is sequential and is not offered at another time; the course is pertinent to the employee’s work; or the course will count toward a degree.
 Released time should not exceed the class time for credit hour courses for which educational benefits are provided.